materialsvirtuallab/nano266/labs/lab1/README.md

 computational chemistry techniques to study reaction energies, geometries, vibrational frequencies, etc. We will be using NWChem, an open source quantum chemistry code.
 Note that all calculations in this lab are fairly simple and on very small molecules.
-So you can be run them on a modern desktop or laptop in serial mode, i.e., you do not actually need access to a supercomputing cluster to perform these calculations.
+So you can run them on a modern desktop or laptop in serial mode, i.e., you do not actually need access to a supercomputing cluster to perform these calculations.